 In the modern sports world it is vital that sports chaplains receive not just the best possible support but also relevant and appropriate training.
 To this end all new and potential chaplains attend a one day induction which includes an introduction to the world of sport, the place of a chaplain in that world, advice from other chaplains as well as safeguarding elements in sport.
 Chaplains are also expected, by signing up to the Code of Practice, to continue to receive ongoing training in key areas of chaplaincy as part of Continuing Professional Development.
-In this regard Sports Chaplaincy UK provides training in a variety of areas including Mental Health Awareness, Bereavement Support, Handling the Media, and Addiction Awareness: Gambling, Alcohol, Drugs and Pornography.
+In this regard Sports Chaplaincy Ireland can provide in partnership CPD certified training in a variety of areas including Mental Health Awareness, Bereavement Support, Handling the Media, and Addiction Awareness: Gambling, Alcohol, Drugs and Pornography.